MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

     - For more information on creating a bot, see: [Create and delete Power Virtual Agents bots](/power-virtual-agents/authoring-first-bot)
     - For more information on creating a topic, see: [Create and edit topics in your Power Virtual Agents bot](/power-virtual-agents/authoring-create-edit-topics)

-## Use the Search knowledge articles dialog
+## Use the Search Dynamics 365 knowledge article flow (Preview) dialog

-You must perform the following steps to integrate knowledge management with a Power Virtual Agents bot using the Search knowledge articles dialog:
+You must perform the following steps to integrate knowledge management with a Power Virtual Agents bot using the **Search Dynamics 365 knowledge article flow (Preview)** dialog:

    1. Set connection references.
    1. Call the flow as a one-time mandatory step.